flyertools/tripit/README.md

 # tripit

-An abstraction library providing objects to interact with the TripIt API.
+A very high-level abstraction library providing objects to interact with the TripIt API.
 It is essentially a multi-user wrapper with each object being bound to a client.
 This library's methodology of dealing with API data was heavily influenced by [Mike Richards' Dopplr gem](http://github.com/mikeric/dopplr).

 Every object in this library mirrors the official TripIt API's properties as closely as possible.
-Each TripIt API object and its properties has been converted into a Ruby object.
+Each TripIt API object and its properties have been converted into a Ruby object.
 To get a list of all the objects, please see the [TripIt API XML Schema](https://api.dev.tripit.com/xsd/tripit-api-obj-v1.xsd).
 You can also read the [TripIt API Documentation](http://github.com/tripit/api/downloads) for further details.

 ## Install